YellowRoseCx/piexifjs/README.md

 ## Environment

 Both client-side and server-side.
-Standard browsers (Tested on IE11, Opera28, and PhantomJS) and Node.js.
+Standard browsers (Tested on Brave) and Node.js.

 ## Issues